NEUBIAS/training-resources/_modules/workflow_nuclei_and_cells_segmentation.md

     W --> S("Cells label mask")

 figure: /figures/workflow_nuclei_and_cell_segmentation.png
-figure_legend: Workflow for nuclei and cell segmentation (magenta - H2B-mCherry; green - GFP-tubulin).
+figure_legend: Workflow for nuclei and cell segmentation using marker-controlled watershed (magenta - H2B-mCherry; green - GFP-tubulin).
+The nuclei mask is used to define the seeds/markers, the tubulin-channel is used to define the overall cells boundaries, finally the inverted intensity image is used for the watershed transform (i.e. flooding).

 activity_preface: |
   - Open image [xyc_16bit__nuclei_tubulin_crop.tif](https://github.com/NEUBIAS/training-resources/raw/master/image_data/xyc_16bit__nuclei_tubulin_crop.tif).